 4. Negotiating With Estate Agents

-There is a lot to dealing with estate agents when you’re buying a house.
+There is a lot involved with dealing with estate agents when you're buying a house.

 More than I can go into here.

 But, be aware that agents take a buyer with prepared finances more seriously than if they haven't got them.

 Even in a quiet market, they will have a list of people they will pick up the ‘phone to first when a property comes on the market.

 They have their “hot buyers”.
 And this is what you want to be.